Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Addendum: Papers 2021-2022

 With a slightly similar objective, Pitardi et al. (2022) \cite{pitardi2022effects} looked into the effects of matching robot’s genderedness and participant’s gender on people's perceived comfort and control in a service encounter, as well as on their brand attitude (i.e., positive and negative evaluations of the service provider).
-They asked participants to look at pictures of the Amy Robot and rate their perceptions of it in a service encounter (check-in service robot at the airport).
-To gender the robot, they used personal titles (Mr. Robot and Ms. Robota) and colors (pink and blue).
-The study disclosed that human-robot gender congruity has a significant positive influence on perceived control and comfort, but not on brand attitude, and that the cultural value of masculinity mediates the effect of human-robot gender congruity on participant's perception of control in the service encounter.
+The study disclosed that human-robot gender congruity has a significant positive influence on perceived control and comfort, but not on brand attitude, and that the cultural value of masculinity mediates the effect of human-robot gender congruity on participant's perception of control.

-Always in a service context, Seo (2022) \cite{seo2022female} investigated the effects of robot's genderedness on pleasure and customer satisfaction in a service encounter and took into account the robot's anthropomorphism as an additional independent variable.
-Similar to \cite{neuteboom2021people,pitardi2022effects}, they showed participants a picture of the robot and a description of a scenario (check-in and room service), after which they asked participants how pleasurable the interaction with the robot in the scenario was.
-The scenario served to manipulate the level of robot's anthropomorphism (low and high).
-The genderedness of the robot was manipulated by using the name Alex for the male robot and the name Sara for the female robot.
+Again in a service context, Seo (2022) \cite{seo2022female} investigated the effects of robot's genderedness on pleasure and customer satisfaction in a service encounter and took into account the robot's anthropomorphism as an additional independent variable.
 The results showed that a female service robot leads to higher satisfaction and pleasure than a male service robot and that the robot's anthropomorphism plays a key role in positively influencing the results.